TheBIPM/SI-Reference-Point-generation-scripts/Readme.md

 For debugging purposes, you can choose to generate only one ttl by providing its label with the `--only` option.

 Finally `-o / --outputdir` indicates the directory where to output the ttl files.
-It defaults to ./API.
-So if you execute the command in another folder than the package's root, make sure to indicate the right path here (or move the ttl files in `path/to/SI-Reference-Point-2023/API` after execution).
+It defaults to `[package_dir]/build`.

 `-h / --help` provides a list of available options.